Characters: House, Wilson

 Chase twitches his eyes this time—and now House catches on.
-All this seizure-like activity is aimed in Wilson’s direction, although Wilson is unaware of it; Cameron has him wrapped in a hug.
+All this seizure-like activity is aimed in

 House’s eyes widen.
 “Ah!” he says loudly, “A Klatskin, one of the rarest of the liver cancers.
 Hemlock won’t be able to handle it; maybe we’d better keep this patient for ourselves.”

 “Actually, Dr. Wilson, I think we can handle it, if we could just get a few questions answered.
 Could you do that, do you think?”
-Chase asks, holding out the file to Wilson.
+Chase asks, holding out the file to

 “Just a formality!”
 House booms.
 “Besides, the children aren’t asking you to practice; they’re merely asking for the knowledge of an older, wiser physician, such as yourself!
 Right, kids?”